helpmefindlaw/docs/docs/product-overview/introduction/getting-started.md

 It’s easy to get started!
 You can sign up using your Google account, Microsoft account, or email:

-- **Sign Up**: Click "Continue with Google," "Continue with Microsoft," or fill in the sign-up form on the LawMe homepage.
+- **Sign Up**: Click "Continue with Google," "Continue with Microsoft," or fill in the sign-up form on the Lawme homepage.
   - If signing up with email, enter your First Name, Last Name, and Email Address (you can add your phone number if you’d like).
   - Click "Continue" to move on.
 - **Verify Your Email**: Check your inbox (**or junk folder**) for a verification link